Joey Wendle Preview, Player Props: Marlins vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have a 3.91 team ERA that ranks sixth among all MLB pitching staffs.
+- The Brewers have a 3.89 team ERA that ranks fourth among all league pitching staffs.

-- His most recent time out was on Tuesday against the Pittsburgh Pirates, when the right-hander threw seven scoreless innings while giving up two hits.
+- In his most recent outing on Wednesday against the Pittsburgh Pirates, the righty went 5 1/3 innings, allowing three earned runs while surrendering four hits.

-- In eight games this season, the 30-year-old has a 2.30 ERA and 10.5 strikeouts per nine innings, while allowing a batting average of .156 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.